Business Management

 Learning Outcomes:

-Upon completing this course, students possess a comprehensive overview of the types of risk, in particular ecological, social and digital risks, a business venture is exposed to and can identify risks that arise from changes, new requirements and increased com-plexity and dynamics.
+Upon completing this course, alumni possess a comprehensive overview of the types of risk, in particular ecological, social and digital risks, a business venture is exposed to and can identify risks that arise from changes, new requirements and increased com-plexity and dynamics.
 They are familiar with relevant legal and managerial requirements of corporate risk management as well as with the tools to identify and assess risks.
-Students are able to assess the effects of ecological, social and digital risks on the business venture and and know how to integrate these risks along with corresponding opportunities in the risk management system.
+Alumni are able to assess the effects of ecological, social and digital risks on the business venture and and know how to integrate these risks along with corresponding opportunities in the risk management system.
 They understand the fundamental strategies of risk management, can evaluate these and derive risk response measures for specific situations.
-Students comprehend corporate risk management processes and can evaluate them according to individual criteria.
-As this lecture considers the complete process, as well as the business venture with its multifaceted interfaces, it promotes systematic and holistic thinking with students.
-By providing a deep understanding of the relevant methods, the course helps students develop their decision-making and problem-solving skills along with their analytical and assessment skills.
-After completing this course, students are able to initiate change processes in the light of ecological, social and digital transformation based on the analysis and evaluation of identified risks.
+Alumni comprehend corporate risk management processes and can evaluate them according to individual criteria.
+As this lecture considers the complete process, as well as the business venture with its multifaceted interfaces, it promotes systematic and holistic thinking with alumni.
+By providing a deep understanding of the relevant methods, the course helps alumni develop their decision-making and problem-solving skills along with their analytical and assessment skills.
+After completing this course, alumni are able to initiate change processes in the light of ecological, social and digital transformation based on the analysis and evaluation of identified risks.

 Superior module: